evodify/phasing-genomes/README.md

 ### Merge phased SNPs with a whole genome (optional)

 ```
-python mergePHASEDsnps_withWholeGenome.py -p all.haplotype.PHASED.tab -g whole_genome.tab -o all.haplotype.PHASED.wholeGenome.tab -Np 0.16
+python mergePHASEDsnps_withWholeGenome.py -p all.haplotype.PHASED.tab -g whole_genome_multiple_sample_GT.tab -o all.haplotype.PHASED.wholeGenome.tab -Np 0.16
 ```
 Only homozygous sites from a whole genome will be used for merging.
 Unphased heterozygous sites will be set to Ns.
+Number of samples in `all.haplotype.PHASED.tab` and `whole_genome_multiple_sample_GT.tab` should be the same.
 Again, missing data is a problem here.
 Phasing introduced some amount of Ns, so this needs to be taken into account during merging with a whole genome.
 MissingCorrectionValue (0.16) also need to be used here.

 **Note!** Check the ratio between polymorphic and non-polymorphic sites before and after phasing.
 It should be the same.
 If it is not, modify MissingCorrectionValue until you get the same proportion.
 Artificially changing polymorphic/non-polymorphic ration can biase results in some subsequent analyses.